dolag233/Dolag-Houdini-Toolset/README.md

 A powerful Houdini toolset that brings you a massive number of practical SOP nodes, seamless menu function extensions, and efficient shortcut commands.
 Compatible with Houdini 18.5 and above.

-> **Notice**: This toolset is open-sourced under the **MIT** license.
+> **Note**: This toolset is open-sourced under the **MIT** license.
 Since it uses some nodes from SideFX's Game Development Toolset, the SideFX license content has been added to the agreement.
 Therefore, if you use content from this open-source repository, please add SideFX's license content to your license.
 [Here](https://github.com/dolag233/Doalg-Houdini-Toolset/) is the GitHub repository link, contributions are welcome 😘.

 [Features](#features) | [Demos](#demos) | [Installation](#installation) | [Usage](#usage)